 We have been testing and training clients on the DJI M300 RTK in Fort Myers, Florida, Pittsburgh, Pennsylvania, and Joplin, Missouri, and have acquired a lot of flight time.

 The first thing you’ll notice, when comparing the M200 and M300, is that the M300 has a lower pitch with the larger props and bigger motors.
 Secondly, it is very reminiscent of the M600 in terms of flight performance.
-We loved the way the M600 handled and was very pleased that the M300 flew in a similar manner.
+We loved the way the M600 handled and were very pleased that the M300 flew in a similar manner.
 It’s very docile, silky smooth, and does a nice job.
 We feel its flight performance is a nice improvement over the M200.

-We’ve flown just about every type of aircraft that’s been built over the past 10 years and we would rate the M300’s flight performance at the top-of-the-line.
+We’ve flown just about every type of aircraft that’s been built over the past 10 years and we would rate the M300’s flight performance at the top of the line.

 FLIGHT TIME TEST